jtlapp/kysely-params/README.md

   );
 ```

 The type parameter passed to `parameterize` is an object whose properties are the parameter names, with the type given each property being the parameter's type.
-When you execute or instantiate a parameterization, you must provide values for **_all_** of the parameters given in this type, as the execution and instantation methods do not know which parameters were actually used in the query.

 In the above examples, `PostParams` would define an object have properties `title` with type `string` and `postAuthorId` with type number, and `YearParams` would define an object having properties `year1` and `year2`, both having type `number`.

 ## Parameterizations

-Must provide all params on execution.
+The `parameterize` method returns an instance of `ParameterizedQuery`.
+Please see [parameterizations.ts](https://github.com/jtlapp/kysely-params/blob/main/src/lib/parameterization.ts) for its API, which allows for executing and instantiated parameterizations

+When you execute or instantiate a parameterization, you must provide values for **_all_** of the parameters given in this type, as the execution and instantation methods do not know which parameters were actually used in the query.
+Be mindful of this when you specify the parameters type parameter for `parameterize`.

+## License

+MIT License.
+Copyright &copy; 2023 Joseph T. Lapp